HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/module-clb-ui-storage.clbFileBrowser.clbFileBrowserFolder.rst

 Available attributes:

-- clb-ui-file-browser-folder: the folder entity
+- clb-ui-storage-folder: the folder entity
-- [clb-ui-file-browser-folder-icon]: a class name to display an icon
+- [clb-ui-storage-folder-icon]: a class name to display an icon
-- [clb-ui-file-browser-folder-label]: a label name (default to folder._name)
+- [clb-ui-storage-folder-label]: a label name (default to folder._name)